A Day in the Life of an IPv6 Packet on illumos

 unix`sys_syscall+0x17d

 Interesting, so now we have two code paths running through ire_to_nce.
-This was not actually what I was anticipating seeing (which is consistent with the circles I've been running around in for the past little bit) - bit it's interesting so let's take a look!
+This was not actually what I was anticipating seeing (which is consistent with the circles I've been running around in for the past little bit) - but it's interesting so let's take a look!

 The first code path is identical to the case where the NCE for our destination address is already present.
 The second code path starts to diverge after the icmp_output_newdst call.
 We can see that all the way down in ip_xmit is where the logic is to determine if we have an NCE for the destination address and what to do if we don't.